Christmas market and ultra-modern skyscrapers… not two terms that usually go together.

 But not always!

-Between the Arche de La Défense and the slick, cutting edge glass-and-steel towers, I stumbled upon an entire Village de Noël, a Christmas Village.
-As I strolled around the stalls, looking up at the brightly lit scyscrapers, the past and the future blended to make an interesting, all-encompassing present.
+Between La Grande Arche de la Défense and the slick, cutting edge glass-and-steel towers, I stumbled upon an entire Village de Noël, a Christmas Village – a very quirky Christmas market.
+As I strolled around the stalls, looking up at the brightly lit skyscrapers, the past and the future blended to make the present interestingly all-encompassing.

 I never know what to get my mum for Christmas.
 Or my brother.
 But I managed to find quite a few unusual things here.
-This Christmas Village offers
+This Christmas Market offers all sorts of unexpected surprises.

 Heaps of hams and sausages…

-A giant pan for raclette to enjoy on the spot and foie gras to take home:
+A giant pan for raclette to enjoy here and now:

 … and more sweets: